-- Dead Partner: Dunston used to work with another orangutan named Samson, and he has a photo of the two of them together.
-It's heavily implied that Rutledge had Winston killed for failing him in the past.
+- Dead Partner: Dunston used to work with his brother Samson, and he has a photo of the two of them together.
+It's heavily implied that Rutledge had Samson killed for failing him in the past.

 - Description Cut: "As of this moment, they are both on their best behavior."
 Cut to Kyle, Brian, and Dunston making a mess of a hotel room they snuck into.